 6) Fly midweek versus weekend to weekend

 While flying on Tuesday isn’t always cheapest, there are certainly times when mid-week flights will be drastically lower than weekends.
 This makes sense.
 People take vacation days on Fridays and Monday to maximize a long weekend.
 And families with kids need a Saturday to Saturday or Sunday to Sunday so the kids don’t miss much school.
 A Wednesday to Wednesday vacation takes the same number of workdays off but most people simply don’t think like this.
 (Who can blame them?
-Working that Weds, Thurs, Fri after vacay is going to suck, but saving a could hundred bucks isn’t.)
+Working that Weds, Thurs, Fri after vacay is going to suck, but saving a cool hundred bucks isn’t.)

 To find these dates, just use the flexible dates feature or “month view” that most sites like Google Flights and Skyscanner offer.
 Choose a week or 10-day set that works for you and just remember, to ease back into work if you come back midweek, you can always be *cough, cough* “sick” on that first day and sleep off the jet lag at home.